pklaus/pi-top-install/README.md

 The pi-top-hub software is required to control the pi-top-hub.

-**Important, read carefully:** The present version of the pi-top-hub software only works reliably if installed on a fresh Raspian system (tested on **2016-03-18-raspbian-jessie.img**).
-Install it on a SD card of at least
+THIS SCRIPT IS EXPERIMENTAL AND NOT FULLY TESTED: USE ONLY AT OUR OWN RISK

-8 GB and **expand the file system** before you start the installation!
-Do not install it on a system, if you have already used *sudo apt-get upgrade*.
-You can use *sudo apt-get-upgrade* after having installed the pi-top-hub-software, but do not use *sudo apt-get dist-upgrade*.
+**Important, read carefully:** The script uses *sudo apt-get-upgrade* bevore installing the pi-top-hub-software, do not use *sudo apt-get dist-upgrade* afterwards.
 Also, make sure that **i2c** and **spi** are enabled in *Raspberry Pi Configuration*.

 - Download the repository to your pi-top using the "download zip" button
 - Using the file manager, go to your download folder, right click on "pi-top-install.zip" and choose "Extract here"
 - Open a console window and type the following commands.
-Answer *Y* if asked during the installation, which will take several minutes.
+Answer *Y* several times if asked during the installation, which will take several minutes.

 ```
   cd Downloads